rasheedja/YesodDjangoComparison/README.md

 solutions for the exact same error that you are having.

 Yesod, on the other hand, has a much smaller community.
 It is likely that you are the only person experiencing a certain issue.
-This was certainly the case for when Freckle migrated to Yesod, as discussing in chapter  \[chap:Background\].
 Because of this, beginners will likely find it harder to solve issues with Yesod when compared to Django.

 Although the Haskell community is small, experienced developers are